-This swaddle combined with following the Moms On Call sleep training schedule and guidelines is definitely what helped us get longer stretches of sleep at night (we started this at 4 weeks).
+We started out with the halo sleepsack swaddle and then transitioned to the Love to Dream Swaddle (which honestly I think she likes better and we immediately started getting longer sleep stretches).
+Combined with following the Moms On Call sleep schedule and guidelines definitely helped us get longer stretches of sleep at night (we started this at 4 weeks).
 See below for more on this.

 Diapers create a lot of waste, a lot.
 I was really hoping to find a good solution to reducing that as much as possible but also that was realistic in practice.
 Dyper was the answer for me.

 I was so beyond excited to discover Dyper.
 We actually tried a few brands before Dyper and none were as good.
 They’re made from responsibly sourced bamboo, have zero nasty stuff, AND they are compostable.
 They’re incredibly soft too.
 The sign-up and delivery is super easy and the service is very affordable.
 Composting is optional and it’s an extra $39/month for the service (the way I see it, it costs less than one night of eating out a month, so we added that to our subscription).

 We tried a few different wipes and these were the best for sensitive newborn baby skin.
 You really don’t need anything heavy duty for a wipe when they’re super young because they’re only eating breastmilk or formula.
 I recommend getting a wipe dispenser because it makes diaper changing a lot easier.

 I use this organic diaper cream from this little set and it’s great.